 The western Black Widow Spider inhabits areas of the US, parts of Mexico, and Canada, including Vancouver Island.

-This spider, although small in size, has extremely dangerous venom, said to be more potent than that of a cobra.
+This spider, although small, has extremely dangerous venom, said to be more potent than that of a cobra.
 It is rare for a healthy human adult to be injected with a fatal dose from the black widow spider.
 Generally, bites will result in a large swelling around the wound site, followed by nausea, muscle aches, and breathing difficulties.